aistrike01/cv/README.md

 # CV Website
-### Purpose: to write a resume website in pure JS, HTML, CSS without using third-party libraries and frameworks.
+### Purpose: make a responsive resume website in pure JS, HTML, CSS without using third-party libraries and frameworks.